 CASE has undertaken a study of investments in advancement.
-The study is based on a survey that will be open for data submission every other year.
-The FY2012 survey has closed and results will be available in 2016.
 The survey asks a series of questions about funding totals and spending on selected advancement functions to measure return on investment.
 The FY2012 results are available exclusively to survey participants.

 The survey was fully launched in 2011 and is based on a pilot AIMS study conducted with 39 institutions in 2009.
 Following the pilot, the methodology and survey questions were further refined before the launch of the full study.